Skip to content ↓

 • No ripped denim

-• No sportswear including hoodies, sweatshirts, tracksuits or jogging bottoms
+• No tracksuits or jogging bottoms

 • No leggings (unless worn under a dress)